-Continued study of anatomy and breast pathology will follow emphasizing the role of the mammographer in the recognition of pathology.
+Continued study of anatomy and breast pathology and positioning techniques will follow emphasizing the role of the mammographer in the recognition of pathology.
+Simulation lab included.

-MAM 312 Physical Principles in Mammography II
+MAM 312 Physical Principles & QC II

 Content is designed to impart an understanding of the physical principals and instrumentation involved in mammography concentrating on quality control processes.